Sprite Editing Overview

 - Once a new game session is launched any new changes will be present.
 Make sure to create a new backup as well.

-YAL's texture viewer has a few tools as well to assist with sprite editing on Non-Beta and 2021 Beta.
+YAL's texture viewer has a few other tools during the sprite editing process.

 Ctrl+F can be used to search for groupings easier, though be aware that object names in the code may be different than what the community uses.
 YAL also has a sprite list that has things sorted into categories, which can be really useful.